Articles of Association

 To bring members together at periodic gatherings at the Ancestral Homelands in Ireland.

-The Officers of the Chapter are the Executive Committee(Derbfine) and should be elected from the membership.
+The Officers of Finte O’Broin are the Executive Committee(Derbfine) and should be elected from the membership.

-Chapter Historian… The Chapter Historian shall be responsible for the research and preservation of the Association History.
+Historian: The Historian shall be responsible for the research and preservation of the Association History.

-Chapter Genealogist… The Chapter Genealogists shall be responsible for the creation and maintenance of Family History records and assist members in tracing their ancestry.
+Genealogist: The Genealogists shall be responsible for the creation and maintenance of Family History records and assist members in tracing their ancestry.

 The Executive Committee shall consist of the above Officers plus additional members elected at Annual Meeting making a total of at least 11 but no more than 15.

-Membership in the Chapter shall be open to all individuals who agree to abide by the Articles of Association.
+Membership of Finte O’Broin and all Byrne Clans shall be open to all individuals who agree to abide by the Articles of Association.

 Their will be “NO” annual membership fees.
-Members with the O’Byrne surname (or variations) and descendents thereof, are already members by right of heritage.
+Members with the O’Byrne surname (or variations) and descendants thereof, are already members by right of heritage.

 Membership is defined as an individual member or as a husband and wife and all children under the age of 18 years.
 Such a membership shall have one vote.
 Members “are” life members.
 All members will have full rights and privileges.